A revamped synth engine for a toy keyboard, with instrument presets and Midi out.

 This project was inspired by the open source project Tonuino, from which I also borrowed the idea of using NFC tags to trigger an Arduino-controlled mp3 player.
 My player has fewer functions but is much easier to set up, is battery-powered, and uses a custom data format for the tags so they can be configured using a smartphone.

 Inside the enclosure, the Grimmboy circuit uses an mp3 player chip controlled by an Arduino Nano that’s also connected to an RFID reader.
-Each tape has an NFC tag hidden inside, while all the audio tracks are stored on a microSD card.
-On the top side of Grimmboy there’s a pause/unpause button, an LED that blinks when no track is playing, and a volume knob.

-The lithium-ion battery is recharged using a common USB-C smartphone charger, and is protected by a circuit that prevents overcharging and overdischarging.
 Even though the mp3 player supports stereo playback, for energy saving reasons I chose to make it mono and include only one speaker.

-The cassette tapes contain a minuscule radio chip (Ntag213, aka MiFare Ultralight C), writable using a common tag editing app for Android.
-However, since I created over a hundred cards I automated the job and coded a batch-writing tool (whose source code is available, see link below).
 Each tag is sandwiched between two printed pieces of paper and then laminated into a microcassette-card.
 Side A has the story title, cover artwork, and a language flag; on side B I wrote the running time and the tag ID (which I kept note of so that if a tag gets lost I can recreate it).

 One function I did not implement is automatic poweroff.
 It would require a power latching circuit or a more modern microcontroller but I’ll leave that to a future version.